DOCG Wines: complete and updated list

 • Torgiano Rosso riserva;

-DOCG wines: Southern Italy.
+DOCG wines from Southern Italy.

 SOUTHERN ITALY